SCPru/Cerberus.aic/README.md

 -----

-Rufoundation bot for Russian SCP Branch.
+<a href="https://github.com/SCPru/RuFoundation">RuFoundation</a> bot for Russian SCP Branch.